This rule is established by authority conferred upon the chancellor of higher education in section 3333.04 of the Revised Code.

-The request for an action fund commitment should include the following four components: a letter from the institutional liaison(s); a summary or abstract of the most current draft of the proposal narrative and the proposal budget; a separate budget showing the commitment of all parties including the action fund and the sponsor(s); and a brief narrative describing the consortia arrangements (if applicable), the project's impact on the strategic needs of the state together with a description of the role that it will have in addressing the human resources needs of the discipline(s) involved described in the section on educational activities, paragraph (G) of this rule.
+The request for an action fund commitment shall require the following : a letter from the institutional liaison(s); a summary or abstract of the most current draft of the proposal narrative and the proposal budget, showing the commitment of all parties including the action fund and the sponsor(s); and a brief narrative describing the consortia arrangements (if applicable), the project's impact on the strategic needs of the state together with a description of the role that it will have in addressing the human resources needs of the discipline(s) involved described in the section on educational activities, paragraph (G) of this rule.

-(b) Proposal: A summary or abstract of the most recent version of the proposal narrative shall be attached to the request.
-The narrative shall include sufficient information for the staff to identify the nature of the research project or program being proposed and the work plan, etc. A copy of the full proposal shall be available if requested by the board's staff.
+A summary or abstract of the most recent version of the proposal narrative shall be provided in the electronic proposal submission by the institutional liaison or designee.
+The narrative shall include sufficient information for the staff to identify the nature of the research project or program being proposed and the work plan, etc. A copy of the full proposal shall be available if requested by the chancellor's staff.
 A copy of the proposal's budget shall be included.

-(c) Budget: A separate budget shall be prepared which identifies the contributions of the agency, institution, and action fund to the total project costs.
+(b) Budget: A budget defined in the electronic proposal submission request shall identify the contributions of the agency, institution, and action fund to the total project costs.
 The budget shall identify the major areas of expenditure.

-(d) Narrative: A brief narrative shall be included which describes the project's impact on the strategic needs of the state, including its quality of life; a description of the role of the project in addressing the human resources needs of the discipline(s) involved described in the section on educational activities, paragraph (G) of this rule; and any consortia arrangements or planning involved in the project's activities.
+(c) Narrative: A brief narrative defined in the electronic proposal submission request shall identify the project's impact on the strategic needs of the state, including its quality of life; a description of the role of the project in addressing the human resources needs of the discipline(s) involved described in the section on educational activities, paragraph (G) of this rule; and any consortia arrangements or planning involved in the project's activities.

 (4) Action fund proposal review

-(a) All requests for required-match peer-reviewed grants shall be received by the board of regents no later than three weeks before the sponsoring agency's published deadline for receipt of proposals.
-Proposals will be accepted up to seven working days before the agencies' deadlines in extraordinary circumstances.
-Requests received after that time shall not be considered.
+(a) All requests for required-match peer-reviewed grants shall be received by the Ohio department of higher education no later than three weeks before the sponsoring agency's published deadline for receipt of proposals.
+Proposals will be accepted up to three working days before the agencies' deadlines in extraordinary circumstances.
 Requests for non-peer reviewed grants or those not requiring a match by the institution shall be received at least five weeks before the sponsoring agency's published deadline.

-(b) Required matching, peer-reviewed fund proposals: requests for action fund support for a portion of a required match shall be reviewed by the staff with the advice of the board of regents' Academic and special programs committee and the university research officers and two college representatives to determine if the request follows the guidelines described in paragraphs (F)(3)(a) to (F)(3)(d) of this rule and meets the criteria of peer-reviewed and requiring a institutional match.
+(b) Required matching, peer-reviewed fund proposals: requests for action fund support for a portion of a required match shall be reviewed by the staff with the advice of the Ohio department of higher education and the university research officers and two college representatives to determine if the request follows the guidelines described in paragraphs (F)(3)(a) to (F)(3)(c) of this rule and meets the criteria of peer-reviewed and requiring a institutional match.
 The staff shall forward a recommendation to the chancellor.

-(c) A copy of the "Request for Proposals" or "Program Announcement" and description of the peer review procedures shall be available for regents' staff review.
+(c) A copy of the "Request for Proposals" or "Program Announcement" and description of the peer review procedures shall be available for chancellor's staff review.

-(d) Non-required match or non-peer reviewed fund proposals: Requests for action fund support for proposals not requiring a match and/or not receiving a peer review shall be reviewed following the procedures outlined for investment fund requests and described in paragraphs (F)(8)(b) to (F)(8)(f) of this rule.
+(d) Non-required match or non-peer reviewed fund proposals: Requests for action fund support for proposals not requiring a match and/or not receiving a peer review shall be reviewed following the procedures outlined for investment fund requests and described in paragraphs (F)(9)(b) to (F)(9)(e) of this rule.

 (e) A report of all applications for and awards made under these procedures shall be forwarded to the President of the Ohio senate and the speaker of the Ohio house of representatives on a regular basis.

 (5) The investment fund is a loan program which assists, in a timely fashion, in major construction and/or renovation to campus research facilities.
-The funds shall be distributed in one or more competitive rounds each year, with total funding limited to the amount currently allocated for that purpose by the board of regents.
+The funds shall be distributed in one or more competitive rounds each year, with total funding limited to the amount currently allocated for that purpose by the Ohio department of higher education.